 British fighters patrolling for U-Boats in the North Atlantic were limited in the time they could loiter in the air above shipping lanes.
 If the Allies could create unsinkable floating refueling stations throughout the area, the planes could land, refuel, and continue the mission.
 More shipping would undoubtedly get through to England.
 The idea was first floated on Canada's Patricia Lake in 1943.

 A 1,000-ton, 1:50 scale model was constructed on the Canadian lake to keep the material frozen while keeping the idea away from Nazi spies and saboteurs.
-The project was dubbed “Habakkuk,” and would be a ship 2000 feet long and 100 feet thick.
-The actual ship needed 26 electric motors and a 15-story rudder and have a 7,000 mile operational range.
+The project was dubbed "Habakkuk," and would be a ship 2000 feet long and 100 feet thick.
+The actual ship needed 26 electric motors and a 15-story rudder to support its massive 7,000 mile operational range.

 Unfortunately, despite the success of keeping the Pykrete ship frozen throughout the Canadian summer and the material standing the test of being rebuilt, the cost of actually building the size necessary to fit the plan was just too high.